 As you search for candidates in 2019 to fill new positions or vacated roles in finance and accounting, you should also orchestrate your hiring strategies.
 With low unemployment rates, supply is down and demand is up, along with the competition for top talent.

 You aren’t the only manager impacted by this.
-In a recent Robert Half survey, 65 percent of CFOs said it is challenging to identify skilled workers for professional-level positions.
+In a new Robert Half survey, 93 percent of CFOs said it is challenging to identify skilled workers for professional-level positions.
 It's also taking them a month or more to fill the roles.

 Hiring strategies that worked a few years ago may not work with today's unemployment rates.
 Job seekers have the upper hand, and you may need to retool so you can set up your organization for success without unnecessary stress and wasted time and energy for you and your team.